lquenti/blackheap/docs/src/Introduction.md

 - Single binary without external dependencies
 - No required configuration
 - Self-contained, automatic end-to-end workflow
-- Hardware agnostic classification (remote or local storage)
+- Setup agnostic classification (remote or local storage)
 - Distribution agnostic: Any glibc-based Linux distribution will suffice
 - No root required
 - Easy to build: only non-userspace dependencies are `glibc`, `gcc` and `make`